 Brazil is an incredibly diverse country with a vibrant cultural heritage.
 While Brazil has become an important economic power in the region, poverty is a key element in the challenge of family disruptions and child relinquishment and abandonment.
 Brazil makes every effort to find homes domestically for the children who need them.
 However, there are still waiting children who need loving, permanent homes.

-BAAS International, while not having a direct program in Brazil, has the privilege of partnering with several different agencies that serve as the primary provider agency and are recognized by the government of Brazil to conduct international adoptions.
+BAAS International, while not having a direct program in Brazil, has the privilege of partnering with several different agencies that can serve as a primary provider and are recognized by the government of Brazil to conduct international adoptions.
 Each of these liaison agencies gives assistance to various government approved children’s homes in the region and has a long history of conducting international adoptions there.

 WHO ARE THE CHILDREN IN NEED OF FAMILIES?